-Dual-Independent Float Kits
+Dual-Independent "alcohol-proof" Float Kits

-sometimes used on BMW Airhead Motorcycles and other vehicles
+An aftermarket product, sometimes used on BMW Airhead Motorcycles and other vehicles

 Copyright, 2014, R. Fleischer

 The MAIN advantage of these kits is that you do not ever